 Another popular colonial America game is Nine Men’s Morris.
 It’s a series of 3 rectangles joined by lines in the middle of each side.
 Superman gave a somewhat okay explanation of how to play the game.
-I’m also wildly amused that he used Shogun figures (from a now defunct game) and fishbone buttons for the figures.
+I’m also wildly amused that he used Shogun figures (from a now-defunct game) and fishbone buttons for the figures.

 Now, because I’ll admit 10-year-old Superman’s explanation is not the best.
 Especially since looking up the rules, I know he’s wrong on a couple of these games, but he did a decent job.
-I’m fairly sure this is from summer before 6th grade, so maybe 11 years old?
+I’m fairly sure this is from the summer before 6th grade, so maybe 11 years old?
 2020 Ticia is really not sure.

 How to play Nine Men’s Morris